nanohcv/vdr-plugin-xmlapi/README.md

 Get channels with groups, channel id, name, shortname and logos.
 The logos must be placed in the subfolder "logos" in the plugin config directory.
 For example: /var/lib/vdr/plugins/xmlapi/logos/arte.png
-The logo must have the excat name (also the case) like the channel.
+The logo must have the exact name (in lower case) like the channel.
 If the channel contains a slash "/", the slash must be replaced with "-" in the logo file name.